trinodb/trino/presto-docs/src/main/sphinx/admin/resource-groups.rst

 * ``name`` (required): name of the group.
 May be a template (see below).

 * ``maxQueued`` (required): maximum number of queued queries.
-Once this limit is reached new queries will be rejected.
+Once this limit is reached new queries are rejected.

 * ``hardConcurrencyLimit`` (required): maximum number of running queries.

-* ``softMemoryLimit`` (required): maximum amount of distributed memory this group may use before new queries become queued.
+* ``softMemoryLimit`` (required): maximum amount of distributed memory this group may use, before new queries become queued.
 May be specified as an absolute value (i.e. ``1GB``) or as a percentage (i.e. ``10%``) of the cluster's memory.

-* ``softCpuLimit`` (optional): maximum amount of CPU time this group may use in a period (see ``cpuQuotaPeriod``) before a penalty will be applied to the maximum number of running queries. ``hardCpuLimit`` must also be specified.
+* ``softCpuLimit`` (optional): maximum amount of CPU time this group may use in a period (see ``cpuQuotaPeriod``), before a penalty is applied to the maximum number of running queries. ``hardCpuLimit`` must also be specified.

 * ``hardCpuLimit`` (optional): maximum amount of CPU time this